ipfabric/docs/docs/overview/How_Discovery_Works/CLI_discovery.md

 ![Start discovery button](CLI_discovery/start.png) ![Stop button](CLI_discovery/stop.png)

-You may configure **Settings --> Discovery & Snapshots --> Snapshot Retention --> Create Snapshots Periodically** to automatically run a network discovery at periodic intervals or at a specific time.
+You may configure **Settings --> Discovery & Snapshots --> Snapshot Collection --> Create Snapshots Periodically** to automatically run a network discovery at periodic intervals or at a specific time.
 We recommend performing a network discovery at least once a day to capture any network changes.